 - Breast cancer: Many women are concerned that going through menopause early, and taking HRT to alleviate symptoms, can lead to an increased risk of breast cancer.
 However, research appears to show the risk is actually reduced for women going through an earlier menopause.
 Those risks appear to be slashed even more if you maintain a healthy weight.

 The emotional fallout after being diagnosed with early menopause can be traumatic and devastating for some, especially if you haven’t started a family or completed it.
 It can leave you with feelings of loss, grief, and overwhelming sadness.

 Research shows women who go through menopause before the age of 40 report higher levels of depression and stress and lower levels of self-esteem and life satisfaction than women who go through menopause in their early 50s.,

-Plus, when typical symptoms of menopause include mood swings, worry, increased stress and issues with self-esteem this can lead to a double whammy of despair.
+Plus, when typical symptoms of menopause include mood swings, anxiety, increased stress and issues with self-esteem this can lead to a double whammy of despair.

 This is why it is so important to get the care and support you need and ideally create a network of friends, family and health professionals to help you through it.